kdingin/kdingin/README.md

-### Hi there 👋
+### Hi!
+Welcome to my Github Profile 👋
-Backend developer with a passion for technology and constant improvement.
+I'm Fatih Küçükdingin, a backend developer driven by a passion for technology and constant improvement.
 Let's shape the future through code!

 <!--